ALL FIELDS REQUIRED*

 NO RECOVERY | NO FEE(310) 553-5630

 We don’t put up with wrongful termination, and neither should you.
 Even if your employment is “at-will”, you still have the right to be free from wrongful termination that violates public policy.
 This includes termination based on race, gender, disability, sexual orientation, pregnancy, age and other protected categories.
-If you have reason to suspect your employer dismissed you illegally, let the Los Angeles wrongful termination attorneys at The Law Office of Omid Nosrati help.
+If you have reason to suspect your employer dismissed you illegally, let the Los Angeles wrongful termination attorneys at Nosratilaw, A Professional Law Corporation help.
 Our firm works closely with our clients to help hold employers accountable for the damages they have caused.
 These damages can include loss of income and emotional distress that was caused by the wrongful termination.

 Our Los Angeles wrongful termination lawyers have a reputation for excellence in our field and will walk you through every step of the legal process for getting your wages that were owed to you and/or recover other forms of compensation.
 It’s our job to help you so you can secure a better future for you and your family, and to go up against discriminatory employers in Los Angeles and throughout California.